lawik/notes/Talk - Elixir Göteborg Meetup.md

 	- Then we provide the very secret password hard-coded and burned into the device.
 	- Now a digest works.
 	- We can generate a fun variety of MACs.
 The chip is usable.
 - This was security mechanism cold-plunge.
 We did signed digests, MAC or Message Authentication Code.
-We used b
+We used most of the common building blocks of cryptography and computer security schemes.
+- Let's talk fundamentals and build our way back into this.

+## Fundamental 1 - Symmetric

+- Symmetric encryption and decryption using a single secret key
+- Efficient, works well even on larger data
+- Can be very hard to break
+- Very challenging to keep the single secret key protected during use

+## Fundamental 2 - Assymetric

+- Encryption and decryption using a secret private key and a harmless public key
+- Public key can encrypt something.
+That can only be decrypted by the private key
+- Private key can encrypt something.
+It will be decrypted by the public key.
+- The private key can be used to derive the public key, not the other way around
+- Incredibly powerful mechanism
+- Very inefficient for encrypting large amounts of data securely.

-##
+## To cover

+- Hybrid cryptography (use assymetric to transfer symmetric key)